tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

   - **Earth**: Lecture notes, Rocket Motion by Prof. Ir.
 B.A.C.
 Ambrosius, November 2009
   - **Mars**: Spohn, T., Breuer, D., and Johnson, T., Eds., Encyclopedia of the Solar System, 3rd ed.
 Elsevier, 2014

-.. class:: Tabulated Atmosphere Settings
+.. class:: Tabulated Atmosphere

   Due to the extensive customization available for the tabulated atmosphere, you can find the settings for this class in a separate page: :ref:`_tabulated-atmosphere-settings`.

-.. class:: Custom Constant Temperature Atmosphere Settings
+.. class:: Custom Constant Temperature Atmosphere

   You can define your own constant temperature atmosphere, which computes the atmospheric properties based on an input function.
 For instance, one can link a function to the settings as such: